 - Married and filing jointly: $65,000 for tax year 2020

 - Filing as head of household: $48,750 for tax year 2020

 - Other filers: $32,500 for tax year 2020

 The amount of your credit will be 10%, 20% or 50% of your contribution, depending on your AGI.
 For example, if you’re married and filing jointly in tax year 2020, you can claim the 50% credit if your AGI is $39,000 or less.
 An AGI of $39,001 to $42,500 entitles you to a 20% credit, and an AGI of $42,501 to $65,000 nets you a 10% credit.

 3. Earned Income Tax Credit

 You must qualify for the credit by having business income or income from a job.
-When you’re claiming a qualifying child, he must be younger than 19 unless he’s enrolled as a full-time student, in which case the age limit rises to 24.
+When you’re claiming a qualifying child, they must be younger than 19 years old unless they’re enrolled as a full-time student, in which case the age limit rises to 24.

 Tax Loopholes for the Middle Class

 In general, income tax loopholes for individuals in this category are harder to come by, as phase-out rules make them ineligible for a number of credits and deductions.
 Many credits are designed to help out lower-income taxpayers or pertain specifically to high earners; however, some credits and deductions are still available to middle-income earners.
 Check out these tax breaks that might help if you fall into this category.